lesommer/oocgcm/README.md

 # oocgcm
-#### Out of core diagnostics of C-grid ocean models
+#### Out of core diagnostics of C-grid general circulation models

-This project provides tools for processing and analysing output of ocean general circulation models.
+This project provides tools for processing and analysing output of ocean general circulation models and gridded satellite data.

-The project is so far mostly targetting NEMO ocean model but we try to build a framework that can be used for other ocean models as well.
-The framework could also be used for C-grid atmospheric general circulation model.

 Our aim is to simplify the analysis of **very large datasets of model output** (~1-100Tb) like those produced by submesoscale permitting models at basin scales and ensemble simulations of edddying ocean models.

+The project is so far mostly targetting NEMO ocean model and gridded ocean satellite data but we try to build a framework that can be used for other ocean models as well.
+The framework could also probably be used for C-grid atmospheric general circulation models.

 The main ambition of this project is to provide simple tools for performing **out-of-core** computations with ocean model output, namely processing data